codystewy/code-with-stars/README.md

 ## About

 This repository offers a unique and entertaining way to learn programming fundamentals, with a focus on understanding the basics of machine learning models.
-We've teamed up with wrestling icons to bring you engaging lessons that will help you master the art of coding and explore the fascinating world of artificial intelligence.
+We've asked our friends at Open AI to lend us a hand injecting some light humor into our lessons.
+Hope you enjoy!

 ## What's Inside?